 Stabilizing selection dominates the selective landscape (Fig. 4), indicating that evolutionary dynamics usually tend to maintain plant-animal coexistence.
-This result is robust to the modification of the ecological parameter set (Appendix C.II).
+This result is essentially robust to the modification of the ecological parameter set (Appendix C.II, but see Fig. C3.B).